LaunchYourVibe

 Middle segments float: hard to compare across bars

-LaunchYourVibe D-13
+LAUNCHYOURVIBE D-13

 Stacked bars only allow accurate comparison of the bottom segment and the total.
 Middle segments float on different baselines, making comparison nearly impossible.
 If comparing sub-categories matters, use grouped bars.
 Use stacked bars only when total and bottom segment are the story.